Intersection cohomology of the Uhlenbeck compactification of the Calogero-Moser space

 Let $p(t)$ and $q(t)$ be polynomials.
-We say that $p<q$ (resp. $p\le q$) if for all $t\gg 0$ we have $p(t)<q(t)$ (resp. $p(t)\le q(t)$).
+We say that $p<q$ (resp. $p\le q$) if for all $t\gg 0$, we have $p(t)<q(t)$ (resp. $p(t)\le q(t)$).

-\defe{stability} A sheaf $E$ is {\itshape Gieseker stable} (resp.\ {\itshape Gieseker semistable}) if $E$ is torsion free and for any subsheaf $0 \subsetneq F \subsetneq E$ we have $\mg(F)<\mg(E)$ (resp.\ $\mg(F) \le \mg(E)$).
-Sheaves $E$ and $F$ are called Gieseker $S$-equivalent if both of them are Gieseker semistable and have isomorphic composition factors in the category of Gieseker semistable sheaves.
+\defe{stability} A sheaf $E$ is called {\itshape Gieseker stable} (resp.\ {\itshape Gieseker semistable}) if $E$ is torsion free and for any subsheaf $0 \subsetneq F \subsetneq E$, we have $\mg(F)<\mg(E)$ (resp.\ $\mg(F) \le \mg(E)$).
+A pair of sheaves $E$ and $F$ are called Gieseker $S$-equivalent if both of them are Gieseker semistable and they have isomorphic composition factors in the category of Gieseker semistable sheaves.

-Similarly, a sheaf $E$ is {\itshape Mumford stable} (resp.\ {\itshape Mumford semistable}) if any torsion subsheaf in $E$ is Artin and for any $F \subset E$ such that $0<r(F)<r(E)$ we have $\mm(F)<\mm(E)$ (resp.\ $\mm(F)\le\mm(E)$).
-A pair of sheaves $E$ and $F$ are called Mumford $S$-equivalent if both of them are Mumford semistable and have isomorphic composition factors in the category of Mumford semistable sheaves. \edefe
+A sheaf $E$ is called {\itshape Mumford stable} (resp.\ {\itshape Mumford semistable}) if any torsion subsheaf of $E$ is Artin and for any $F \subset E$ such that $0<r(F)<r(E)$, we have $\mm(F)<\mm(E)$ (resp.\ $\mm(F)\le\mm(E)$).
+A pair of sheaves $E$ and $F$ are called Mumford $S$-equivalent if both of them are Mumford semistable and they have isomorphic composition factors in the category of Mumford semistable sheaves. \edefe

 Both Gieseker and Mumford stabilities of sheaves on $\BPt$ behave analogously to those on the commutative projective plane $\BP^2$.
-For example, by~\cite{Ru} each sheaf $F$ has a {\sf Harder--Narasimhan filtration}, i.e.\ a filtration
+For example, by~\cite{Ru} each sheaf $F$ has a {\sf Harder--Narasimhan filtration}, i.e., a filtration

 such that $F_{i-1}/F_i$ are stable and $\mu(F_{n-1}/F_n) > \mu(F_{n-2}/F_{n-1}) > \dots > \mu(F_0/F_1)$.